 Bio

-Degrees include a PhD from The University of Georgia, an MFA from the University of Michigan, an MA in cultural anthropology and a Certificate in culture and media from New York University, and an AB in cultural anthropology from Stanford University.
+Degrees include a PhD from The University of Georgia, an MFA from the University of Michigan, an MA in cultural anthropology and a Certificate in culture and media from New York University, and an AB in cultural anthropology with honors from Stanford University.
 She was a pre-doctoral resident-artist fellow at the Vermont Studio Center from 2011-2012.

 Community members collaborate with each other and American (post).